 The book chronicles one man’s predicament when he is convicted of a crime he did not commit and ends up on Death Row.
 Bryan Stevenson, an attorney and founder of the Equal Justice Initiative, examines the circumstances that lead to the arrest, trial, sentencing, and incarceration of Walter McMillian.
 And in doing so, he aims to seek justice for Mr. McMillian and to expose the problems that exist in our criminal justice system.

-Stevenson strategically incorporates information about several other clients in alternating chapters, further revealing a system that seeks to condemn and punish, rather than rehabilitate.
+Stevenson incorporates information about several other injustices in alternating chapters, further revealing a system that seeks to condemn and punish, rather than rehabilitate.

 While the book is riveting, it is not a feel-good reading experience.
 I spent most of the time clenching my fists and curling up into a ball.
 And I’m pretty sure that this is exactly how Stevenson wants me to feel—uncomfortable with the status quo.
 He does so with a straightforward narrative, powerful statistics, and historical context.
 But his real strength is the way that he humanizes people who are most often demonized.

 While there are no easy ways to fix what is broken, Stevenson doesn’t let the immensity of the task deter him.

 The determination and compassion that he demonstrates as he works on behalf of the prison population are so inspiring.
-Against tremendous odds, Stevenson has made a difference, and that’s some hope worth holding on to.
+Against tremendous odds, Stevenson is making a difference, and that’s some hope worth holding on to.